For anyone stumbling on my blog, let me be clear that I actually liked the original Marvel Ultimate Alliance game.

 Here’s what my professor said about my essay:

 Kenny, Bravo!
 Excellent!
 Outstanding!
 Your essay has been significantly revised and reflects the clarity and precision of a lot of hard work.
 Overall a fabulous essay!
 Keep up the outstanding work,

 Community members stumbled on the outline for my essay, and posted on the forums that someone claiming to be an Agora employee thinks the site is ugly.

 This got back to the company that made the site’s front-end.

 My boss sat me down for an uncomfortable conversation, but I basically stood my ground.
 Read my essay!
-Also, this is what happens when you hire cheap student labor.
-They go to class, they write an essay about a website from work, and get an A on it.
+I got an A on it.